byprixi/byprixi/README.md

 Heya!
-I'm Priyanshu, a procastinator based in India.
+I'm Priyanshu, a procastinator based in India.<br>
-I'm a Computer Science major.
+I'm a Computer Science major.<br>
-A Cinephile, Gamer, Editor, 3D hobbyist(somewhat hehe...), in short i'm into mostly everything. and yup, that's it about me dear reader...
+A Cinephile, Gamer, Editor, 3D hobbyist(somewhat hehe...),<br?
+in short i'm into mostly everything.<br>
+and yup, that's it about me dear reader...<br>

 <!--